etcet/www.etcet.net/posts/2012-01-19-centralized-logging-with-sentry.md

 description: Setting up Django's sentry
 --

 I like getting email, being the `Exception` if it starts with "[Django] Error…".
-I'm willing to bet that 95% of the Django projects out there use email for error handling their production site's.
-At [Bread & Pepper] we decided to do something about it because we were losing error's in our inbox and lost track of what was fixed.
+I'm willing to bet that 95% of the Django projects out there use email for error handling their production sites.
+At [Bread & Pepper] we decided to do something about it because we were losing errors in our inbox and lost track of what was fixed.

 [Bread & Pepper]: http://breadandpepper.com/